wootfish/eli.sohl.com/_posts/2020-04-29-wangs-attack-2.md

 was finding about one collision per day.
 At that rate the attack is actually practical, making this a good time to test your attack code.

-# Massaging Constraints: Round 2
+# massaging constraints: round two

 Let's talk about how to get from one collision per day to several per minute.